-The Facilities Accounting Department provides accounting, auditing and financial control of facilities operating and construction funding sources, and coordinates the financial activities of construction projects.
-This department also administers and conducts the college-wide annual fiscal year inventory of taggable assets in order to maintain the physical inventory.
+The Facilities Accounting Department, under the supervision of the Business Services Department, provides accounting, auditing and financial control of facilities operating and construction funding sources, and coordinates the financial activities of construction projects.
+This department also administers and conducts the collegewide annual fiscal year inventory of taggable assets in order to maintain the physical inventory.